AECOstore/demo-page/README.md

 # Demo page
 A demo Pilet.
-Can be used as a page, a tile or an extension.
+A template that can be used as a page, a tile or an extension.